EmoryMLIP/emory-reu-ret-website/content/projects/2021-tomography/index.md

   <img width="750" height="876" src="https://user-images.githubusercontent.com/84742324/126884202-538cc1b4-04f1-4acf-a83b-5f618de46056.jpg">
 </p>

-Research work done at the 2021 REU/RET summer program at Emory University has proven a way to make medical diagnoses more effectively.
-The work behind this new way relies heavily upon mathematical techniques that connect linear algebra with numerical and optimization methods.
+Research work done at the 2021 REU/RET summer program at Emory University has devised a way to make medical diagnoses more effectively.
+The work behind this new way relies heavily upon mathematical techniques that connect numerical linear algebra with optimization methods.

 The 2021 REU/RET Emory program focuses this year on computational mathematics and its applications in data science.The research work done is a collaborative effort between a group of undergraduate students, math teachers, led by mathematics faculty from Emory University.
 Four different research groups worked together on different projects following this year’s program theme, “Learning from Images.”
 This truly has provided undergraduate students and math teachers from around the nation with numerous learning opportunities and to conduct research in this area.
 Teachers are involved in research and able to create teaching materials that they can use in their classroom.
 The REU/RET Emory Program’s research groups include: 1) Image-Based Diagnosis of Chiari Disease, 2) Images to Patient Specific Models in Cardiology, 3) Tensors and Data Modeling in Neuroimaging, and 4) Point-of-Care Tomographic Imaging.
 The project on Point-of-Care Tomographic Imaging research focused on exploring new mathematical approaches for  image reconstruction.